Paul Temple: BBC television series

 Francis Durbridge licensed the television rights in his characters to the BBC, who between 1969 and 1971 produced a drama series entitled Paul Temple.
 It starred Francis Matthews as Paul Temple, and co-starred Ros Drinkwater as his wife Steve.
-None of the television scripts were written by Durbridge.
+None of the television scripts were written by Durbridge and the stories are set in the 70s and lack the period charm of the radio stories.

 The 52 episodes, made over 4 seasons, were co-produced with ZDF, a West German television station based in Munich.
 This made it practicable, in terms of the show's budget, to film location scenes for the series overseas (i.e. in Munich and other cities in West Germany).
 The episodes were subsequently dubbed into German, using German voice artists, for broadcast by ZDF to German audiences.